azrafe7/pakofill/README.md

 # pakofill
-A compress/uncompress polyfill usful for targets that don't directly support them.
+A compress/uncompress polyfill useful for targets that don't directly support them.

 ## overview
 This lib tries to fill in the `run()` functions in `haxe.zip.Compress/Uncompress` where they're not directly supported.